caprover/deploy-from-github/README.md

 ### Example 1 - deploy using image:
+This method is preferred because you end up using Github servers to build your image and your own CapRover server just receives the built image.
+This is very useful specially if your server resources are limited.
 Specify `CAPROVER_APP_TOKEN` and `CAPROVER_HOST` as secret in your repo.
 Also change `env` section in the action and you're good to go!